kyma-project/test-infra/task/hide-github-comments/0.1/README.md

 # Hide GitHub Comments

-The hide-github-comments task hide comments which belong to old commit.
+The hide-github-comments Task hides comments which belong to an old commit.
-A tool detect old comments by reading a github-comments metadata in GitHub comments.
+The tool detects old comments by reading github-comments metadata in GitHub comments.

 ## Compatibility